mundizzle/scratchpad/README.md

 Are supported by appending a querystring parameter of ```code``` to the URL.
 Scratchpad automatically create a document ID and use the ```code``` value as the document.

 Example: ```http://localhost:8080/?code=<b>Boo!</b>```

+## JavaScript Evaluation

+Scratchpad does not evaluate JS real time like it does for HTML & CSS.
+Instead, if the document contains any ```<script>``` tags, a lightning bolt icon will appear.
+Clicking this will execute the JS code.

+Scratchpad does not currently support script tags with src (```<script src="">```) from servers that are not CORS enabled.